bhongy/go-mod-notes/commands.md

 # find out why a version of a dependency is included
 go mod why -m github.com/lib/pq go mod graph | grep github.com/lib/pq

+# vendoring dependencies
+go mod vendor

+# build or test all packages in the module
+go build ./...
+go test ./...

 # tag a release and push to origin
 git tag v0.1.0